AdobeDocs/analytics-platform.en/help/analysis-workspace/user-preferences.md

 >abstract="Select the default container to use for [!UICONTROL Journey canvas] visualizations.
 If the selected data view does not contain the selected default container, the [!UICONTROL Journey canvas] visualization automatically switches to another primary container."

 You can update visualization preferences for all new prjects that you create in Analysis Workspace.
-For information about how to access these preferences, see [Update preferences](#update-preferences).
+For information about how to access these preferences, see [Edit preferences](#edit-preferences).

 Some of these same preferences can also be customized for individual visualizations.